Finiteness criteria for the solutions of a sequence of decomposable form inequalities: Introduction

 {\bf Theorem A} (see \cite[Theorem 2]{GR}). {\it Let $q, m$ be positive integers.
 Let $c, \lambda$ be real numbers with $c>0, \lambda<q-2 m$, and $k'$ a finite extension of $k$.
-For $n=1,2, \ldots$, let $F_{n}({\bf x})=F_{n}(x_{0}, \ldots, x_{m}) \in \mathcal{O}_{S}[{\bf x}]$ denote a decomposable form of degree $q$ which can be factorized into linear factors over $k'$, and suppose that these factors are in general position for each $n$, which means if we consider the hyperplanes in $\mathbb{P}^{m}$ defined by these linear factors, they are in general position in $\mathbb{P}^{m}$.
+For $n=1,2, \ldots$, let $F_{n}({\bf x})=F_{n}(x_{0}, \ldots, x_{m}) \in \mathcal{O}_{S}[{\bf x}]$ denote a decomposable form of degree $q$ which can be factorized into $q$ linear factors over $k'$, and suppose that these factors are in general position for each $n$, which means if we consider the hyperplanes in $\mathbb{P}^{m}$ defined by these linear factors, they are in general position in $\mathbb{P}^{m}$.
 Then there does not exist an infinite sequence of $\mathcal{O}_{S}^{*}$-nonproportional ${\bf x}_{n} \in \mathcal{O}_{S}^{m+1}, n=1,2, \ldots$, for which }

+In 2020, Ji, Yan and Yu generalized the above result of Gy\"{o}ry and Ru by considering the case where each form $F_n$ is factorized into a product of homogeneous polynomials $Q_{1,n},\ldots,Q_{q,n}$ (see \cite[Theorem 1.2] {JYY}).
+To prove this result, they used the method of Yan and Yu in the paper \cite{YY}, which involves constructing the Corvaja-Zannier filtration for the vector space of homogeneous polynomials vanishing on the image of the entire curves, in establishing the second main theorem for families of moving hypersurfaces in subgeneral position and nonconstant entire curves (see \cite[Main Theorem]{YY}).

-In \cite{Qpcf}, by using the methods of Corvaja-Zannier \cite{CZ} and Evertse-Ferretti \cite{EF1,EF2} and by introducing the notion of ``distributive constant'' of an arbitrary family of hypersurfaces with respect to a projective variety the author gave a general Schmidt's subspace theorem.
-Motivated by these works, in this paper we will use the the notion of ``distributive constant'' to improve and generalize the above result to the case where each $F_n$ is a semi-decomposable form with a certain distributive constant.
-Here, a homogeneous polynomial $F(x_0,\ldots,x_m)\in k[x_0,\ldots,x_m]$ is said to be semi-decomposable with the distributive constant $\Delta$ if $F$ can be factorized into a product of homogeneous polynomials $Q_1,\ldots, Q_q$ over $\bar k$ with the distributive constant $\Delta$ .
+On the other hand, in 2022, by introducing the notion of ``distributive constant'' of an arbitrary family of hypersurfaces with respect to a projective variety the author gave a general Schmidt's subspace theorem for fixed targets (see \cite[Theorem 1.5]{Qpcf}).
+Later on, in a very recent work \cite{CQT}, Cao, Thin and the author have given the notion of ``distributive constant'' for families of moving hypersurfaces indexed by an infinite index set and generalized our result in \cite{Qpcf} to the case of sequence of targets (see \cite[Theorem 1.6]{CQT}).